py-in-the-sky/gae-flask-redux-react-starter-kit/README.md

 This will perform a one-off test run of the browser client.
 (NB: config for this command is in `package.json`.)

+* `bpython` and `ptpython`

+These are both useful Python shells.
+When you're using one of them, you may want to run the following `import` statement:

+* `import __test__.fix_sys_path`

+This is used in the tests to ensure all `google.appengine.*` packages are available for import, in addition to all GAE-bundled third-party packages.
+There will be no live application as there is with the dev console (see notes under `honcho start gae pytest` above), so functionality that relies on a service backing it (e.g., many `google.appengine.nbd` functions rely on a datastore connection) will not be available.
+Nevertheless, it's still useful to have these packages available for import because you can explore them easily thanks to the autocomplete feature of the Python shells listed above.
+Futhermore, you can create a temporary fake application to play with, using `testbed`; see `gae/__test__/conftest.py` for an example.

+* `py.test --pep8 gae/__test__/ gae/app gae/config/`

+Use this command occasionally to check for style issues.  `pep8` is very strict, and it's fine not to try to correct all the errors it raises.

 ## Managing Dependencies